Toblerity/Fiona/README.rst

 optional format drivers.
 If you need, for example, GML support you will need to build and install Fiona from a source distribution.

-Many users find Anaconda and conda-forge a good way to install Fiona.
+Many users find Anaconda and conda-forge a good way to install Fiona and get access to more optional format drivers (like GML).

 Fiona 1.9 (coming soon) requires Python 3.7 or higher and GDAL 3.2 or higher.